buddhasystem/pc2s/server/documentation/about.md

 valid URL pointing to a data product to be shipped to the consumer by the data delivery part.
 This provides considerable flexibility in implementation stage.

-The PC2S project comprises the metadata service component.
-Web pages on this site are a Web interface to that service, and are complemented by a suite of [command line clients](/clients).
+The PC2S project comprises the Metadata service component and a mock-up data delivery service for intergration testing.
+Web pages on this site are a Web interface to the Metadata service, and are complemented by a suite of [command line clients](/clients).
 Examples of the PC2S use can be found on the [corresponding page](/examples).

 #### Portable Conditions and Calibrations Service (PC2S)